atolab/dds-ishapes/README.md

       $ cmake --build . --config Release --target install

       Where <ospl_install-location> is the location of Opensplice DDS Home directory.e.
 The corresponding Opensplice environment variable is OSPL_HOME.
+      The <ospl_install-location>/release.com  batch file will update the LD_LIBRARY_PATH and PATH env variables with the appropriate Opensplice libs and commands.

       Note: please use '--config Debug' if you are using Opensplice DDS debug build to build this iShape application.